Praying to the West: How Muslims Shaped the Americas (signed by author)

 Journalist (and PanU founder) Omar Mouallem travels to thirteen remarkable mosques and discovers the surprising history of their communities.
 But what he finds also challenges his own long-held personal beliefs, and even his sense of identity.

-In Praying to the West, Mouallem explores the unknown history of Islam across the Americas, travelling to thirteen unique mosques in search of an answer to how this religion has survived and thrived so far from the place of its origin.
+In How Muslims Shaped the Americas, Mouallem explores the unknown history of Islam across the Americas, travelling to thirteen unique mosques in search of an answer to how this religion has survived and thrived so far from the place of its origin.
 From California to Quebec, and from Brazil to Canada’s icy north, he meets the members of fascinating communities, all of whom provide different perspectives on what it means to be Muslim.
 Along this journey he comes to understand that Islam has played a fascinating role in how the Americas were shaped—from industrialization to the changing winds of politics.
 And he also discovers that there may be a place for Islam in his own life, particularly as a father, even if he will never be a true believer.

 All copies are signed!
 (Personal inscriptions available on request.)